nigelmj/comp34812/natural-language-inference-transformer-model-card.md

       - RAM: at least 16 GB
-      - Storage: at least 2GB,
+      - Storage: at least 1GB,
-      - GPU: V100
+      - GPU: P100

 ### Software

-      - Transformers 4.18.0
+      - Transformers 4.47.0
-      - Pytorch 1.11.0+cu113
+      - Pytorch 2.5.1+cu121
+      -Cuda 12.1
+      -CuDNN 9

 ## Bias, Risks, and Limitations

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

 Any inputs (concatenation of two sequences) longer than
-      512 subwords will be truncated by the model.
+      256 subwords will be truncated by the model.
+      The dataset was provided and not collected by the authors.
+No explicit data collection methodology is available.
+      The random seed is set, but GPU-based training may lead to non-deterministic behavior despite the presence of an explicit seed setting.
+      The augmented data creation uses a simple algorithm and might cause the model to hallucinate

 ## Additional Information

 <!-- Any other information that would be useful for other people to know. -->

 The hyperparameters were determined by experimentation
       with different values.
+And additional data addition technique was from the paper :Arxiv.org.
+(2015).
+Improving the Natural Language Inference robustness to hard dataset by data augmentation and preprocessing. [online] Available at: https://arxiv.org/html/2412.07108v1#S3.